Reemz1/Project1mindfitness/README.md

 This website targets those who may be new to working out and need ideas, or those who are looking for ways to be more mindful.

-At the moment there are three workouts documented on each page, however there are plans to increase the amount of workouts and range of workouts documented.
+At the moment there are three workouts documented on each page, however there are plans to increase the amount and range of workouts documented.

 ![Image documenting responsiveness of website](image-2.png)